nextflow-io/nf-validation/README.md

 }
 ```

 For more information about the samplesheet JSON schema refer to [samplesheet docs](docs/samplesheetDocs.md).
 Note that the validation performed by `validateParameters` is limited to the [JSON Schema](https://json-schema.org/) validation.
-Additional validation checks are performed by []`validateAndConvertSamplesheet`](https://github.com/mirpedrol/nf-validation/blob/75babb6fc293042d2c0a5acd728291bb3c5d7cf5/README.md#L250).
+Additional validation checks are performed by [`validateAndConvertSamplesheet`](#validateandconvertsamplesheet).

 ### paramsSummaryMap